9/80 Work Schedule: Definition, Implementation, Pros & Cons

 You can enhance employee productivity and engagement with this schedule.
 The plus point?—even without reducing the hours they work.

-All just need to approach this change with careful consideration.
+All we need to approach this change with careful consideration.
 Plan carefully and use the right tools to manage the schedule effectively.

 Frequently Asked Questions